About Makoto Harris Takao

 Introduction to Art Music: International Perspectives

-Global Baroque: Music, Power, and the (Not So) “European” Tradition
+Global Baroque: Music, Power, and the (More Than) “European” Tradition

 Introduction to the Viola da Gamba